 I am passionate about breeding cattle in general, and the Braunvieh breed specifically.
 I believe in the breed, and they have met ALL my expectations with one exception.
 I have put much effort into keeping Fullblood Braunvieh cows in my herd, but the fact is, I have been unable to find cattle that could meet the rigors of our breeding program.
 I’m not saying they are not out there, I’m just saying, I have been unable to find them.
 I have an opinion as to why that is, but let it suffice to say, the cattle and AI bulls I have used, had neither the fertility, nor the performance, to stay in the Diamond H Program.
 I am very excited to say I think that has changed!

 My first exposure to Fieldstone Braunvieh was a couple of years ago, while I was on the internet and ran across their site.
 When I saw the pictures of their cows and herd sires, I told Karra, “we should take a trip to see them, it would be fun and I would like to see some truly extraordinary Braunvieh cattle”.
 And believe it or not, we were discussing a trip this summer, to Canada and points between.
 So it was a surprise when Calvin, owner of Fieldstone Braunvieh, called around Valentines day, to see if I had any interest in purchasing some cows.
 As for all of us, time is marching on, and he has made the decision lower his work load by liquidating his herd, and to stay connected to the beef business by marketing grass fed beef.
 As we were exchanging pleasantries, I thought, “fat chance I could buy a truck load of cows”.
 As the conversation ended, I told him “if you get some sold, and transportation somehow worked out, I would be interested in a handful”.
 However, not long after I hung up, I thought to myself….these cows need to be in the BAA herdbook, in the United States, not on some ranch in Canada.
 SO….we took a BIG risk, and bought the final, (and perhaps best) part of his herd!
-And folks, I think these cows can impact the Full Blood portion of
+And folks, I think these cows can impact the Full Blood portion of the BAA herdbook.

 Second on age….As I said, we are going to keep near a dozen of these cows, and are EXCITED to do so.
 Of the 14 we have chosen for our “short list” (and that list may change over the next few weeks), there is 1 ten yr old, 3 nine yr olds, and 3 eight year olds.
 That means 1/2 of what I intend to keep are 8 years and older.
 I am not afraid of an eight year old Braunvieh, neither should you!